Grants & Funding Resources (non-SCAP)

 This grant is now closed.

-The 2019 Legislature appropriated $2,000,000 solely to address unexpected and imminent health and safety hazards at K-12 public schools, including skill centers, that will impact the day-to-day operations of the school facility.
+The 2021 Legislature appropriated $2,000,000 solely for emergency repair grants to address unexpected and imminent health and safety hazards at K-12 public schools, including Skill Centers, that will impact the day-to-day operations of the school facility.

 K-3 Class Size Reduction Grants (closed)